Geetha63/MS-Teams-Scripts/Group or TeamsCreationRestrictionPolicy-Bulk/README.md

 2. Type Y at the prompt.Press Enter

-3. If you are prompted for an untrusted repository,then type A (Yes to All) and press Enter.The module will now install.
+3. If you are prompted for an untrusted repository,then type A (Yes to All) and press Enter.The module will now install

+# How to run the script:
+To run the script you will need to either download it or copy and paste the script into Powershell

-To run the script please provide the global administrator credentials or AzureAD admin credentials
+Provide the global administrator credentials or AzureAD admin credentials when it prompts

 Script will restrict or allow the group users based on AllowGroupCreation input

-# Output
+# Output:

 The last line of the script will display the updated settings:
 ![output](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/Restricting%20group%20creation.png)